ocaml/v2.ocaml.org/site/community/support.md

 OCaml Labs is primarily funded by [Jane Street](http://janestreet.com) with a platform grant for the first three years.
 It is also supported by [Citrix Systems R&amp;D](http://www.xen.org/products/cloudxen.html).
-There are also several research grants associated with OCamlLabs:
+There are also several research grants associated with OCaml Labs:

 * RCUK [Horizon Digital Economy Research](http://www.horizon.ac.uk)
  Hub grant,